KaiTheRedNinja/Portfolio/Documentation.docc/Personal Development/Global Experience.md

 ## Overview

-I've lived in many places over the years, and I've had the opportunity to work with people from all over the world.
-This has given me a unique perspective on life and work, and I believe it has made me a better person and a better professional.
+Throughout my childhood, I've lived in many places through out Asia.
+Having the opportunity to work with people from all over the world was one of the most valuable gifts life has provided me.
+My global experience has contributed to my unique perspective and manner of solving problems.

+## Global Education
+@Links(visualStyle: compactGrid) {
+    - <doc:Chengdu>
+    - <doc:Bangkok>
+}
+I primarily studied in Chengdu, China and Bangkok, Thailand during my Elementary school years, before moving back to Singapore during the Covid pandemic.
+I was able to experience different cultures and learn about the world in a way that I would not have been able to otherwise.

+## Global Exchange Programmes
+@Links(visualStyle: compactGrid) {
+    - <doc:Learning-Alliance-Beyond-Borders>
+    - <doc:Jakarta-Exchange-Programme>
+    - <doc:Project-Sf>
+    - <doc:London-Exchange-Programme>
+}
+I've also had the opportunity to participate in various exchange programmes, where I was able to learn about different cultures and work with people from all over the world.
+These experiences have helped me grow as a person, and gain knowledge on an international scope.

 ## Topics
 - <doc:Chengdu>